arvidn/libtorrent/docs/building.rst

 building from git
 -----------------

-To build libtorrent from git you need to clone the libtorrent repo from github.
+To build libtorrent from git you need to clone the libtorrent repository from github.
 If you downloaded a release `tarball`__, you can skip this section.

 __ https://github.com/arvidn/libtorrent/releases/latest